International Business College (Fort Wayne, Indiana)

-International Business College is a for-profit college located in Fort Wayne, Indiana.
-The institution was founded in 1889 and is now located in the Village at Coventry.
-IBC awards diplomas and associate degrees.
+International Business College was a for-profit college located in Fort Wayne, Indiana.
+The institution was founded in 1889 and was located in the Village at Coventry.
+This campus closed at the end of the 2017.

 Student body, admissions, and outcomes

 According to Peterson's and recent institutional publications, International Business College has an undergraduate population of 438.
 Of 747 applicants, 556 were admitted.
 According to College Navigator, for the most recent year, the graduation/retention rate was 73%.

-Academics

-International Business College provides career-focused courses to high school graduates.
-Some programs are offered in both daytime or evening classes.
-IBC groups its twelve major areas of study into three main categories: Business, Technology, and Health Care.